AleksNeStu/AI-POC/frameworks/README.md

 Fine-tuning leverages pre-trained models to improve performance on specific tasks or domains with less data and computational resources compared to training from scratch.
 It is a powerful technique in machine learning and deep learning for transferring knowledge from general domains to specific applications, facilitating faster development and deployment of effective AI solutions.

+# Parameters
+Understanding Parameters in Neural Networks:
+Parameters: In a neural network, parameters are the variables that the model learns from the data during the training process.
+These parameters include weights and biases that determine how the model transforms input data into meaningful outputs.

+Size and Complexity: The number of parameters directly correlates with the model's complexity and capacity to learn intricate patterns from data.
+Larger models with more parameters can potentially capture more nuanced relationships and exhibit better performance on complex tasks.

+What Does "1.5B Parameters" Mean?
+Billion Parameters: "1.5B" stands for 1.5 billion parameters.
+This indicates a very large model with a significant number of weights and biases that need to be trained.

+Model Size: The size of the model in terms of parameters often correlates with its memory and computational requirements.
+Larger models typically require more memory (RAM) and computational power (CPU/GPU) to operate efficiently.